kaiewiggins/kaiewiggins.github.io/_posts/2019-09-01-sep29-word-vancouver-writing-fest.md

 **Type:** Book Fair, Writing Festival

-I'll be staffing the CWILL BC exhibitor's table all day, so drop by to learn more about what we offer for BC-based authors and illustrator's of children's books, or pick up a great new kids read and get it signed on the spot!
+I'll be staffing the [CWILL BC](https://www.cwillbc.org/) exhibitor's table at this year's [WORD Vancouver](https://www.wordvancouver.ca/schedule) festival all day, so drop by to learn more about what we offer for BC-based authors and illustrators of children's books, or pick up a great new local picture book, chapter book, middle grade or YA novel and get it signed on the spot!